ldkohler/Dino-Dodge/README.md

 # Dino-Dodge
-A 2D Python game developed using the PyGame and the UVAGE Library.
+A 2D, side-scrolling Python game developed using the PyGame and the UVAGE Library.